You want to get your book picked up by a traditional publisher? Let me be very clear about this:

 Please don’t fall victim to thinking that publishers can sell books.
 They can’t.
 For real, traditional publishers are very bad at selling books.
 I know, it sounds crazy, but it’s true.
 Traditional publishers are very good at selling books to bookstores, not to readers.

-They want a proposal because they want to know that you can do the job they can’t (I discuss this in more depth later on when we talk about marketing plans).
+They want a proposal because they want to know that YOU can do the job they can’t (I discuss this in more depth later on when we talk about marketing plans).

 2. Signaling you understand traditional publishing and media

 The irrationality of a book proposal is actually a feature, not a bug.
-You see, by having such an unusual process, one that requires a person to understand all the intricate unspoken rules of an “irrational” system, it acts as a filtering mechanism.
+You see, by having such an unusual process, one that requires a person understand all the intricate unspoken rules of an “irrational” system, it acts as a filtering mechanism.

 Traditional publishers can look at a proposal and know—in an instant—if the “right” format was followed.
-If it’s not, they know they can probably disregard the proposal, because the author doesn’t have the right social connections to have someone “in the know” teach them the “right” way to submit.
+If it’s not, they know they can probably disregard the proposal, because the author doesn’t have the right socal connections to have someone “in the know” teach them the “right” way to submit.

 In effect, if the author can’t figure out their process—in their logic—they aren’t the right person to work with a traditional publisher.